AOL83/RPSLS/README.md

 A massive thank you to Competent Programming https://www.twitch.tv/competent_programming - https://www.youtube.com/@CompetentProgramming and his YouTube video on the advanced version of RPSLS.

-A massive thank you to kevin powell https://www.youtube.com/@KevinPowell - https://www.instagram.com/kevinpowell.co/ for his vast knowledge of all things to do with responsive layouts HTML, CCS, and Js.
+A massive thank you to kevin powell https://www.youtube.com/@KevinPowell - https://www.instagram.com/kevinpowell.co/ for his vast knowledge of all things to do with responsive layouts HTML, CSS, and Js.

 A massive thank you to the Slack community!